kubernetes/k8s.io/gcsweb.k8s.io/README.md

 #### Solution

-Run a web app that uses pubic API to access public buckets, extract information about directory structure and present it to the users with direct links to specific files.
+Run a web app that uses public API to access public buckets, extract information about directory structure and present it to the users with direct links to specific files.